hans89/tankgame-tn13/README.md

 Tank game for Graph Theory and Application project TN13

+Usage: use premake4.exe to generate solution files for visual studio For example: premake4.exe vs2010 premake4.exe vs2012
+premake4.exe vs2013

+For Unix-based (make), install premake4 and use premake4 gmake

 -------------
 No copyright infringement intended for the tile resources.
 We do not know the original authors of those resources, still